Ukraine crisis updates: What to know amid the fears of war

 WHAT'S THE U.N.
 SECURITY COUNCIL DOING?

 The U.N.
-Security Council is meeting Monday to discuss Russia's massive troop buildup near its border with Ukraine and other threatening behavior amid fears that Moscow could launch some sort of invasion.
+Security Council met Monday — despite an attempt by Russia to block the public gathering — to discuss Russia’s massive troop buildup near its border with Ukraine and other threatening behavior amid fears that Moscow could launch some sort of invasion.

 The troop deployment comes as Moscow is demanding that NATO promise never to allow Ukraine to join the alliance, stop the deployment of NATO weapons near Russian borders and roll back its forces from Eastern Europe.
 NATO and the U.S. call those demands impossible.

-Kremlin spokesman Dmitry Peskov said Monday that “hysteria promoted by Washington triggers hysteria in Ukraine, where people are almost starting to pack their bags for the front line.”
+A vote on holding an open meeting passed 10-2, with Russia and China opposed, and three abstentions.
+The vote needed nine votes to be approved.

-U.S. Ambassador Linda Thomas-Greenfield says Russia’s actions pose “a clear threat to international peace and security and the U.N.
-Charter.”
+U.S. President Joe Biden said in a statement that the meeting was “a critical step in rallying the world to speak out in one voice” to reject the use of force, seek military de-escalation, support diplomacy and demand accountability from every member “to refrain from military aggression against its neighbors.”

-But Russia's deputy U.N. ambassador Dmitry Polyansky has already slammed the idea of talks and called the meeting a “clear PR stunt.”
+Earlier Monday, Kremlin spokesman Dmitry Peskov said that “hysteria promoted by Washington triggers hysteria in Ukraine, where people are almost starting to pack their bags for the front line.”

 BIDEN MEETS QATAR RULER TO DISCUSS GAS